broadly/wordpress-plugin/readme.txt

 == Description ==

-[Broadly](http://broadly.com) is a marketing tool for small businesses.
+Broadly allows your business to easily communicate with your customers.
+Manage your online reputation and customer communications across SMS and email from any device, in real-time.

 **Features include:**

+* **Web Chat.** Broadly’s Web Chat encourages prospective customers to get in touch with you immediately.
+Engage with them in real time, and convert more visitors into qualified leads and customers.
 * **All Your Reviews.** Show off your business's great reviews with the Broadly for WordPress plugin.
-We aggregate reviews from Google, Yelp, and Broadly to display on your website.
+We aggregate reviews from Google, Facebook, TripAdvisor, NextDoor and more, and display them on your website.
 * **Native Embeds.** The Broadly for WordPress plugin allows Broadly embeds to become native on your website - operating without JavaScript - and helping with SEO and new, fresh content.
 * **WordPress Support.** WordPress is a powerful and flexible platform for managing websites, and the Broadly for WordPress plugin provides simple and easy native support.